robdevops/finbot/README.md

 @botname AAPL
 ```
 #### Emoji legend
-* The circle next to the symbol at the top indicates the current market state:
+* The colored circle next to the symbol at the top indicates the current market state:
     * 🔴 market closed
     * 🟠 pre/post-market
     * 🟢 normal trading
 * The emoji grid indicates the directional change in the company earnings and revenue for each reporting period.
-Additionally, A red arrow indicates the absolute earnings was negative.
+Additionally, a red arrow indicates the absolute earnings was negative.
 In the screenshot above, ZG reported:
     * 🔼🔽🔼 In the past three quarters, revenue increased, then decreased, then increased.
     * 🔼🔽🔻 In the past three quarters, earnings increased, decreased, and decreased again, and was negative in the last quarter.
     * 🔼🔼🔼 In the past three years, revenue increased each year.